 1. Thelma and Louise (Scott, 1991)

 The quintessential female buddy movie sees Susan Sarandon and Geena Davis hurtling across country in their 1966 Ford Thunderbird convertible.
 Trying to escape their bored, small town lives, they head off for a two-day vacation.
 However, their trip takes a turn for the worse when they kill a man after he attacks them outside a bar.
 Deciding to hotfoot it across the border into Mexico, the pair are pursued by Harvey Keitel’s Detective Hal Slocumb.
 It culminates in one of cinema’s most memorable endings and undoubtedly one of the best female buddy movies.

-Your turn – what are your favourite Female Buddy films?
+Your turn – what are the best female buddy movies?

 Discover More on Top10Films.co.uk: